Colin Davis: Awards

+He won a total of 10 Grammy Awards and 34 nominations during his career.

 Personal life

 In 1949, Davis married the soprano April Cantelo.
 They had two children.
 Their marriage ended in 1964, and in that same year, Davis married Ashraf Naini, known as Shamsi.
 To satisfy both the Iranian and British authorities, the couple were married three times, once in Iran and twice in the UK, in the Iranian Embassy in London as well as in a UK civil ceremony; they had five children.
 One of their children is the conductor Joseph Wolfe, who chose a different surname, because he wanted to "create some space to grow and develop my own identity as a musician".

 Shamsi died in June 2010 at the time Davis was conducting Mozart's The Marriage of Figaro at the Royal Opera House.
 Davis continued the run of performances just days later and when asked, the following year, how he had the strength to perform, he replied: